ahuggel/pentomino/README.md

 A long time ago, in 1995, I decided to write a C-program to find the answer, and after cracking my head for quite a while, this pentomino program eventually printed out every possible solution.

 Back in 1995, the task took my home PC a solid 25 minutes to complete.
-Today, on a regular laptop, it needs only about 0.3 seconds!
+Today, on a regular laptop, it needs less than 0.3 seconds!
 (Thinkpad E14 with an AMD Ryzen 7, quiet mode)

 This repository has the old source code for the pentomino program, with some recent modifications made after unearthing it, most notably the change to using just one 8-byte unsigned long integer for a board and the colorful terminal output.
 It compiles fine in the Windows Subsystem for Linux running Debian on my laptop.